 - 4.1.
-The individual has given consent that is specific to the processing activity, and that consent is informed, unambiguous and freely given. - 4.2.
+The individual has given consent that is specific to the processing activity, and that consent is specific, informed, unambiguous and freely given. - 4.2.
 The processing is necessary for the performance of a contract, to which the individual is a party, or is necessary for the purpose of taking steps with regards to entering into a contract with the individual, at their request. - 4.3.
 The processing is necessary for the performance of a legal obligation to which we are subject. - 4.4.
 The processing is necessary to protect the vital interests of the individual or another. - 4.5.
-The processing is necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in us.
+The processing is necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in us. - 4.6.
+The processing is necessary for our legitimate interests or the legitimate interests of a third party, unless there is a good reason to protect the individual's personal data which overrides those legitimate interests.
+(This cannot apply if we are processing data to perform our official tasks.) - 4.7 Special category data - 4.8 Special category data is personal data that needs more protection because it is sensitive.
+In order to lawfully process special category data, we must identify both a lawful basis under Article 6 of the UK GDPR (see section 4.1-4.6 above) and a separate condition for processing under Article 9.
+These do not have to be linked. - 4.9 There are 10 conditions for processing special category data in Article 9 of the UK GDPR.
+Five of these require us to meet additional conditions and safeguards set out in UK law, in Schedule 1 of the Data Protection Act 2018. - 4.10 The UK GDPR defines special category data as: - personal data revealing racial or ethnic origin; - personal data revealing political opinions; - personal data revealing religious or philosophical beliefs; - personal data revealing trade union membership; - genetic data; - biometric data (where used for identification purposes); - data concerning health; - data concerning a person's sex life; and - data concerning a person's sexual orientation.